Welcome to the Original Virtual Museum - celebrating Woolworths' century at the heart of British High Street Shopping

 As sales and traffic numbers fell, a package of economy measures was pushed through.
 Maintenance budgets in the stores were cut, meaning that the more profitable, smaller stores, which had not received attention since the 1990s, started to look shabby and unloved.

-Multiple Channel Retail, through in-store ordering and a catalogue called the Big Red Book became a key strategy for the revival of Woolworths from 2005 onwardsThe CEO's solution for the smaller High Street stores was very fashionable and met with approval from city analysts and institutional investors.
+The CEO's solution for small stores was fashionable and met with approval from analysts and Fund Managers.
 He planned a major move on-line, backed by a big book catalogue, which would make a much wider range available to order in every store.
 He believed that the chain's geographic spread gave it the potential to offer a unique in-store collection service, which would be handy for customers, saving them a trip into town.

 Newcomers to the Woolworths Group Board: Tony Page (Commercial MD), Richard North (Chairman) and Steve Johnson (CEO)